M-watermelon/Astro-Blog/src/pages/posts/new-year.md

  ---

  ## Some small progress updates for the website:

+This site is now my official personal website, and the site listed under my github profile.

 I finally used ```Astro.glob()``` to collect and insert my posts into my website!
 This is great for automating the tedious task of inserting each entry myself, which is why Astro (and using frameworks in general) is so helpful.